 The Trust will work closely with Wellington City Council, other Councils, and Grow Wellington on the development of the Wellington Regional Strategy and its implications on the tourism sector.
-Where appropriate, we will continue to have a regional approach to our work, especially with international marketing.
+Where appropriate the Trust will continue to have a regional approach to our work, respecting that our activities will be dictated by the stakeholder resources with which we are provided, especially with international marketing where developing the region as an attractive visitor proposition will develop a longer visitor stay in Wellington city.

-WCC STRATEGY OUTCOME

-FRAMEWORK

-Economic Development Strategy Better Connected

-Zeonomie Zeveropmene ser utegy • 'Wellington will be connected locally, nationally, and globally offering world class linkages' Access to key transport facilities that handle exports boosts productivity and economic growth.
+WCC STRATEGY OUTCOME FRAMEWORK Better Connected Economic Development Strategy • 'Wellington will be connected locally, nationally, and globally offering world class linkages' Access to key transport facilities that handle exports boosts productivity and economic growth.
 There is also scope to better leverage Wellington's strategic positioning as the gateway to the North and South Island.
-Stronger Sense of Place

-• 'Wellington will be a prime tourist and

-conference destination, with diverse and

-changing attractions that fit and highlight Wellington's best features.'
-The tourism

-industry makes a significant contribution

-to the Wellington economy and increasing international and domestic

-visitors means ensuring visitor growth is

-supported by appropriate infrastructure.

-More Competitive

-'Wellington will attract and retain an increasing diversity of vibrant

-internationally competitive people,

-targeted investment, and businesses and

-industries of all sizes.'
-Wellington has a

-role as a business centre for the region.

-The Council wants to internationalise in

-order to achieve a state where businesses

-locate in Wellington because it is a place

-where ideas with global application and

-global market connections can best be

-created.

-Transport More Prosperous

-• Wellington will have a coherent and

-efficient transport system that aids

-economic development.
+Stronger Sense of Place • 'Wellington will be a prime tourist and conference destination, with diverse and changing attractions that fit and highlight Wellington's best features.'
+The tourism industry makes a significant contribution to the Wellington economy and increasing international and domestic visitors means ensuring visitor growth is supported by appropriate infrastructure.
+More Competitive 'Wellington will attract and retain an increasing diversity of vibrant internationally competitive people, targeted investment, and businesses and industries of all sizes.'
+Wellington has a role as a business centre for the region.
+The Council wants to internationalise in order to achieve a state where businesses locate in Wellington because it is a place where ideas with global application and global market connections can best be created.
+Transport More Prosperous Wellington will have a coherent and efficient transport system that aids economic development.